VegaDeftwing/OpGuidesHugoSrc/content/Engineering/3-hardware.md

 Modern processors are very, very complicated.
 So complicated in fact that there is a full very tiny computer in your processor.
 This computer does multiple things, but the main one we'll talk about is the translation between types of machine code.
 In order to understand this we'll need to look a basic program written in the language 'C'.

+ {{< columns >}}

+This code first makes two integers, `a` and `b`, gives them values, then adds them together and stores the result back into a.
+Finally, the program returns a 0 to the operating system in order to say "I ran without errors".

+<--->

 ```c
 int main() {
   int a;